This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A living will is a type of medical advance directive.
-It tells caregivers about the medical care you want when you are not able to tell them.
+It tells healthcare providers about the medical care you want when you are not able to tell them.
 This may happen if you are unconscious (cannot be awakened).
 It may happen if you are not be able to think clearly or cannot communicate what you want.
 You may have a terminal (deadly) illness or be in a long-term coma.
 Some medical treatments can prolong life, even when recovery is not possible.
 If you will not recover, a living will can tell others the treatments you want and the treatments you do not want.
 Most states have forms to help you make a living will.
-Talk with your family and caregivers about your wishes.
+Talk with your family and healthcare providers about your wishes.
 Follow the rules of your state to prepare and sign your living will.
-Give copies of your living will to your loved ones and caregivers to keep in your medical records.
+Give copies of your living will to your loved ones and healthcare providers to keep in your medical records.

 When a living will takes effect:

 - You cannot make your own medical decisions.
 Healthcare providers have to decide that you can no longer make medical decisions for yourself.
 Depending on your state's rules, 1 or 2 doctors must decide the following:

 - You can no longer let healthcare providers know what care you want: You may be unconscious or in a coma.
 You may not be able to communicate what care you want.

 - You lack mental capacity to make decisions: You can communicate, but your ability to make good decisions has changed.
 You are not able to understand the choices that need to be made about your medical care.
 You are also not able to understand the effects of the choices that need to be made.